Medical Student Summer Research Program

 Program Benefits

-• Program stipend
+• Program stipend support for summer research activities

 • Mentorship by leading researchers in KUH fields